lag13/dotfiles/personal_documentation/programming/testing.md

 #### When To Use A Real Deployed Instance Of the Service

 For acceptance tests?
 I think never, this isn't really even a choice.
-Firs off, if you use a deployed production instance you run the risk of messing with real production data.
+First off, if you use a deployed production instance you run the risk of messing with real production data.
 Not good.
 Even if you use a "staging" instance of the service now your test could fail because something is wrong with that